practicaldsc/fa24/syllabus.md

         <br><br>
         Google searching for documentation on Python or <code>pandas</code>
         <br><br>
-        Working together with other students on homework without copying or sharing answers
+        Working together with other students on homeworks without copying or sharing answers
         <br><br>
         Posting a question about your approach to a problem on Ed, without sharing your code
       </td>